 There is no need to be offended about an article about the ridiculousness of life in Italy and how to survive it.
 All expats dive into life’s absurdity with a relish that is slightly abnormal, because we are all a little mentally unstable.
 Our posts are written with a wink of an eye, extravagantly wild hand gestures, a smile on our face, a bottle of red wine on the table and the ability of an Italian to laugh at himself.

-As usual Sicily is the key to everything in Italy.
-Many of the peninsular’s cultural qualities have spread up from the South or become intensified here on this island isolated from the rest of the mainland.
+As usual, Sicily is the key to everything in Italy.
+Many of the peninsula’s cultural qualities have spread up from the South or become intensified here on this island isolated from the rest of the mainland.

 Here’s my random list of ten culture shocks which made my skin crawl but through some kinda crazy miracle I have survived and continue to live within Sicily.

 It’s normal to believe Italians all speak Italian, but the reality is in a country filled with individualists there are many regional variations and dialects, which are like different languages.
 In the South, the day-to-day use of Italian goes out of the window as the locals slip into their comfortable dialect which is a confusing array of influences from Sicily’s thirteen different foreign occupations.

 So what to do when you are affronted by a barrage of Sicilian you don’t understand?
 Well, don’t panic, stick to Italian, everyone learns it at school, so they do appreciate you and if you think you are being ripped off you are under no legal obligation to buy, just act like a Sicilian, yell a lot, leave the object in the store and try to get a better price.
 In general, if you stick to family run Trattoria instead of Ristorante, you shouldn’t be overcharged for meals.